jshiohaha/k-means-clustering/README.md

 K-means clustering implementation.
 Acceptable file format is `.arff` file in order to directly compare results with Weka.
 The majority of testing was done on the `iris.arff` dataset.
 Testing on this dataset had a few advantages.
 Namely, there are only `4` attributes for each instance of data (transaction).
 This means that the algorithm was only ever dealing with 4-dimensions.
 This made it much easier to comprehend what was going on.
 Further, the dataset is easily separable on any `3-axis` combination of the `4` explanatory variables, which means that we could easily plot the visual plot to make sure that clusters were converging to where we would expect.

-#### TODO's

-Implement the k-means algorithm to perform clustering in a dataset.
-• Your implementation will be tested on cse.unl.edu server using the command youprovided in the README file. **(15 points)**
-• **In the report**, you should write a paragraph about your program design **(15 points)**• Plot the runtime of the algorithm as a function of number of clusters, number ofdimensions and size of the dataset (number of transactions). **In the report**, you should write a paragraph to summarize the observation and elaborate on it. **(10 points)**

-• Plot the goodness of clustering as a function of the number of clusters and determine the optimal number of clusters. **In the report**, you should write a paragraph to summarize the observation and elaborate on it. **(15 points)**

-• Compare the performance of your algorithm with that of Weka and summarize your results. **In the report**, summarize the differences (if there is any) and elaborate on it (why/how). **(10 points)**

 ### Program

 #### Input